 By the time it burst onto the scene in 2009, Uber was not the first ridesharing company, but it was the largest and most successful, beating out pioneer Sidecar for eventual market domination.

 Debuting in 2012, Lyft became Uber’s most ferocious competitor.
-But even a damaging year of scandal in 2016 -- which saw them lose their founder and CEO and weather the “Delete Uber” campaign -- didn’t dilute Uber’s market share too much.
-USA Today reports 48 million people will ride Uber in 2018 to Lyft’s 29.9 million riders.
+But even a damaging year of scandal in 2016 — which saw them lose their founder and CEO and weather the “Delete Uber” campaign — didn’t dilute Uber’s market share too much.
+Zippia reports that Uber has a 71% share of sales in the U.S. rideshare market, whereas Lyft only has 29%.

 Amazon beat Barnes & Noble to the punch again with their 2007 e-reader, the Kindle.
 Barnes & Noble answered with the Nook in 2007, but it was too late.
 Nook peaked as a $933 million per year business, but, in 2016, they reported earnings of just $146 million.

-Two years of Kindle brand loyalty managed to overcome an initial market share grab by Barnes & Noble, which has lost $1.3 billion on Nook in the last six years.
+Two years of Kindle brand loyalty managed to overcome an initial market share grab by Barnes & Noble, which has continued to decline in popularity.

 Acquisitions of companies including iBazar and PayPal, and the 2009 sale of Skype, have helped it maintain market relevancy and dominance.
-It’s still the world’s largest online auction site, with 175 million active users in 2018.
+It’s still the world’s largest online auction site, with 138 million active buyers in the second quarter of 2022.

 While being first to market might give entrepreneurs the ability to establish their product/service as the industry standard and make a strong first impression on consumers and future competitors alike, it’s important to keep an eye on those who follow.